 - Australia Awards Scholarships to study undergraduate and postgraduate courses in Australia.

 - Australia Awards Pacific Scholarships to study TVET, undergraduate and postgraduate courses in the Pacific region.

 The priority areas of study are determined in line with Fiji’s National Development Plan and Tuvalu’s National Strategy for Sustainable Development.

 Applications are strongly encouraged from women, people with disabilities and those from the provinces.

 Successful graduates will become part of their respective alumni program.

 The Australian Government values contributions from all people.

 Australia Awards in Fiji and Tuvalu supports equal opportunity and access to ensure equity and diversity of participation.

 Applications are actively encouraged from eligible women, people from traditionally marginalised groups and people with disabilities.

 The selection process takes into account barriers to participation faced by applicants from under-represented groups and, where appropriate, makes adjustments to improve their competitiveness.

 Traditionally Marginalised Groups

 Depending on country-specific contexts, certain people-groups are at times marginalised.
 These groups can include women and people with disabilities, as well as people living in remote areas; people from particular religious, ethnic, tribal or caste groups; or people with different sexual orientations and/or preferences; or people living with HIV/AIDS.

 People from traditionally marginalised groups are encouraged to apply for Australia Awards Scholarships.
 Assessment of their application will be made fairly and equally, and applicants will not be excluded on the grounds of their gender, disability, race, sexuality, religion or minority group status.

 Persons with Disabilities

-The Australian Government is committed to the rights of people with disabilities to have the same opportunities and benefit equally from Australia’s development program.
+The Australian Government is committed to the rights of persons with disabilities to have the same opportunities and benefit equally from Australia’s development program.
 This commitment is reflected throughout Australia Awards and is in line with the Australian Government’s Development for All 2015–2020: Strategy for strengthening disability-inclusive development in Australia’s aid program

 If you identify as having a disability, you are encouraged to highlight this on your application form.
 If you have any questions or concerns, please contact our team.